Seanad Éireann

 For example, the cultural and educational panel elect five candidates.
 At least two candidates must be elected from candidates nominated by Oireachtas members and two from nominating bodies.

-University panels are made up of six Senators elected by graduates of certain universities.
-There are two separate university panels:
+University constituencies have six Senators elected by graduates of certain universities.
+There are two separate university constituencies:

 Each panel elects 3 Senators.

-The NUI panel consists of University College Dublin (UCD), University College Cork (UCC), National University of Ireland, Galway (NUIG) and Maynooth University (MU).
+The NUI panel consists of University College Dublin (UCD), University College Cork (UCC), University of Galway and Maynooth University (MU).

 Electoral system